rtanglao/resume/README.md

 ## OTHER ACHIEVEMENTS, PROJECTS, INTERESTS

+* Tshirt, tights and face covering maker, 2010 - Present

+Since 2010 I've been using, mongoDB, R, R Studio, ruby, the flickr API, the instagram API and my 200,000 flickr photos to make art out of information visualizations and to make T shirts, tights, face coverings from that art.

-* Volunteer Coach Hollyburn Cross Country Ski Club, Dec 2010 – Present
+* Volunteer Coach, Hollyburn Cross Country Ski Club, Dec 2010 – Present

 As a level 1 Cross country ski instructor, I teach Level 1 and 2 kids (5, 6 and 7 year olds) how to cross country ski.
 It's a great way to jump start a life long active lifestyle for kids.
 I learn more from the kids than they do from me!
 And we all get some excellent exercise outdoors and have a lot of fun teaching and learning by playing.

+* Hobbies: Lindy Hop Swing dancing, bicycling, cross country skiing

 ## Education